mzhang28/blog/content/posts/2023-04-20-developing-without-flake.md

 somewhere within your project hierarchy, you're not losing all the shell hook behavior.

-We can use this by moving the dev flake into the parent directory instead.
+We can use this by moving the git repo _into_ the dev flake instead.
 So now the project structure should look a bit more like this:

 ```
   project-dev-flake